onflow/flow/docs/content/sdks/javascript/index.md

 All changes to a module will be reflected in the modules version number (including breaking changes) as a patch, until we are confident the module is working and stable, at which point we will release a `v1.0.0`.
 After a `v1.0.0` release of a module we will strictly follow SemVer.

-## Getting Started

-A quick start guide can be found [Here](https://github.com/onflow/flow-js-sdk/tree/master/packages/fcl#flow-app-quickstart).

-- The Flow CLIs [emulator](../../devtools/emulator) can be used to develop against locally.
-- We have a [React Example](https://github.com/onflow/flow-js-sdk/tree/master/examples/react-simple) application for you to poke around too.
-If you want to run it locally, you will need the emulator running with [this config](https://github.com/onflow/flow-js-sdk/blob/master/flow.json).

 ## Requirements

 Please note, that some code provided - e.g. `Object.fromEntries` - will require Node version `v12.0.0 or higher`.